vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### Doesn’t the vTPM on an encrypted vSAN datastore double-encrypt the VM?

 Yes, but just a little bit.
 The vTPM causes the VM configuration files to be encrypted, as well as the swap files.
-If your virtual machine is paging memory to disk (swapping), this may be an additional concern, but for most environments that are correctly sized, this is not a concern.
+If your virtual machine is paging memory to disk (swapping) on ESX, this may be an additional concern, but for most environments that are correctly sized, this is not a concern.

 ### Does the vTPM support Microsoft Bitlocker?